nlfiedler/magick-rust/README.md

     - Does _not_ work with ImageMagick 6.x due to backward incompatible changes.
     - [FreeBSD](https://www.freebsd.org): `sudo pkg install ImageMagick7`
     - [Homebrew](http://brew.sh): `brew install imagemagick`
-    - Linux may require building ImageMagick from source, see the `Dockerfile` for an example
+    - Linux may require building ImageMagick from source, see the `docker/Dockerfile` for an example
     - Windows: download `*-dll` [installer](https://www.imagemagick.org/script/download.php#windows).
-Only MSVC version available.
-When installing, check the checkbox "Install development headers and libraries for C and C++".
+When installing, check the *Install development headers and libraries for C and C++* checkbox.
 * [Clang](https://clang.llvm.org) (version 3.5 or higher)
     - Or whatever version is dictated by [rust-bindgen](https://github.com/rust-lang/rust-bindgen)
 * Windows requires MSVC toolchain